Salmon (100 G) and Sweet Potato (100 G)

 Add Fiber

-Include high-fiber vegetables such as broccoli, spinach, or kale in your meal.
-Fiber can help slow down the absorption of glucose into your bloodstream.
+Incorporate high-fiber vegetables such as broccoli, spinach, or kale alongside your meal to slow down digestion and glucose absorption.

 Include Healthy Fats